Consolidated Freightways: Con-way

 Con-way was founded by CF to serve as a non-union short-haul LTL carrier subsidiary in 1983.
 The name came from the beginning of Consolidated and the end of Freightways.
 Con-way was intended to act regionally and began in May 1983 with a subsidiary, Con-way Western Express (CWX), in three western states.
 In June, Con-way Central Express (CCX) started operations in the Midwest.
 These carriers together had 230 employees and 334 pieces of equipment and on their first day of operations handled 113 shipments.

 CWX and CCX were followed by Con-way Southern Express (CSE) and Con-way Eastern Express (CEX) to serve the Southern and Eastern regions of the US, respectively.
 All except CEX, which was formerly Penn-Yan Express, were non-union.
 Shortly after its formation, Con-way dissolved CEX and allowed CCX to assume its routes turning Con-way into a fully non-union organization.

 By the early 1990s, Con-way was bringing in about US$600 million in revenue for CF. When CF split in 1996, Con-way continued to be owned by CNF Transportation Inc., the parent company formerly called Consolidated Freightways, Inc. In 2006, CNF Transportation changed its name to Con-way, Inc. and its former Con-way subsidiary became Con-way Freight.

-Con-way, Inc., along with Con-way Freight and its other subsidiaries, was acquired by XPO Logistics in 2015 and by May 9, 2017 the Con-way brand had been retired with XPO completing its integration the company into the XPO Logistics brand.
+Con-way, Inc., along with Con-way Freight and its other subsidiaries, was acquired by XPO, Inc. in 2015 and by May 9, 2017 the Con-way brand had been retired with XPO, Inc. completing its integration the company into the XPO, Inc. brand.